JabRef/jabref/CONTRIBUTING.md

 Please try to use a version available at jCenter and add it to `build.gradle`.
 In any case, describe the library at [external-libraries.txt](external-libraries.txt).
 We need that information for our package maintainers (e.g., those of the [debian package](https://tracker.debian.org/pkg/jabref)).

+### When adding a new Localization.lang entry
+Run `python scripts/syncLang.py -s` to search for new untranslated strings.
+If everything is OK, run `python scripts/syncLang.py -s -u` to update `JabRef_en.properties`.

 ### Create a pull request